 Borax is a standard detergent that you can find at your local grocery store.

-Before we get into how to grow the crystals, we need to figure out the setup of our experiment.
 The main drawback to growing crystals on foam is that foam floats.
 And to grow crystals over the entire surface of the egg we need it to be completely submerged in our solution.
 So we are going to rig it!

 1. Cut a toothpick in half and push the sharp ends into each end of the foam egg, about halfway in.